traez/naija-japa-postgresql-app/README.md

 ### The Challenge/User Stories

-The challenge for this project involved creating a dynamic product management system using Supabase as the backend to store and retrieve product data.
-The user stories included allowing users to create new products with a name and description, view a list of existing products from the database, and perform CRUD (Create, Read, Update, Delete) operations on individual products.
-Specifically, users can add new products, edit product details, and delete products, with all interactions being reflected in real-time on the frontend.
-A smooth user experience is ensured through the use of state management and the Supabase API for seamless integration with the database.
-Additionally, error handling and feedback are incorporated using toast notifications to inform users of the success or failure of their actions.
+The challenge for this project revolves around building a comprehensive filtering and display system for Nigerian users based on various attributes such as age, gender, marital status, city, religion, and more.
+Users are able to filter individuals from different countries (e.g., Canada, South Africa, UK, etc.), with the application dynamically fetching data based on the selected filter criteria.
+Key challenges include managing asynchronous data fetching from multiple Supabase tables, ensuring a seamless user experience with loading states, and handling edge cases where no data is found.
+Additionally, integrating and updating multiple filter components based on user selection requires proper state management and efficient rendering.
+The project aims to provide an intuitive interface for exploring detailed profiles of Nigerians abroad while ensuring optimal performance and user interaction.

 ### Screenshot